 At the court hearing on 6 February 2018, the prosecutor submitted his final opinion of the case, demanding up to 15 years in jail for all but three defendants — Murat Aksoy, Gökçe Fırat Çulhaoğlu and Muhterem Tanık — for “FETÖ membership.”
 Kaya was charged on the basis of his tweets, the fact that he had worked for Zaman and Yeni Hayat dailies, Bank Asya bank account transactions, and for allegedly downloading the encrypted messaging application ByLock, which the authorities say was used exclusively by members of the Gülen movement.

 During the court hearing on 22-23 February 2018, Kaya presented his final defense to the court, responding to the accusations against him.
 He denied having downloaded the ByLock application, saying a technical expert opinion he presented to the court refutes the claim.

-The court announced its verdict in the case at the end of the final hearing held on 7-8 March 2018.
-Kaya, along with 10 other co-defendants, was sentenced on the charge of “membership in an armed organization” to 6 years and 3 months in prison.
-The court ruled for the continuation of detention of the imprisoned defendants in the case pending the appeal process.
+The court announced its verdict at the end of the final hearing held on 7-8 March 2018.
+Kaya and 10 other co-defendants were sentenced to 6 years and 3 months in prison for “membership in an armed terrorist organization.”
+The court ruled for the continuation of all imprisoned defendants' detention pending the appeal process.